 A LIFETIME OF SERVICE

 Ed Spriggs grew up in Southeast San Diego as the eldest son in a working-class family.
-His dad worked three jobs as a janitor to make ends meet, and Ed took over one of them early in his teens, cleaning a large insurance office every week.
+His dad worked three jobs as a janitor to make ends meet, and Ed took over one of those jobs early in his teens, cleaning a large insurance office every week.
 He graduated from Morse High and went on to attend UCSD where he worked 20 hours a week while earning a BA in Economics, writing his senior thesis on the economics of cities.
 Ed was the first member of his family to receive a college degree.

 His first job was with the Department of Housing and Urban Development (HUD), where he worked with small towns in the San Francisco Bay Area helping to bring in new funding and programs for quality housing, parks and open space, and small businesses.